TrixterTheTux/CTF-Flag-Submitter/README.md

 To enable debug mode, you can have the magic `DEBUG` argument in argv.

+For exploit development, you may want to use `--dry-run` flag and let this run in the background.
+It'll automatically keep up to date the `/tmp/competition.json` file so you don't need to hardcode any values each time they change, and ignore running the actual exploit scripts.

 ## Ideas for the future

 - When an exploit gets uploaded, it should be ran every `[max ticks - 1]` so that it minimizes the chance of getting caught, speeding up over time to combat the exploit getting found out and being patched
-- Ability to easily dump /tmp/competition.json (i.e. dry run mode that does not target any teams) so that it can be locally tested.
-Possibly ability to specify specific script and team to target?
+- Ability to specify specific script and team to target?